soundpress/RulesOfNYC/docs/c26/index.rst

          iii. off-site groundwater affected by on-site contamination does not exceed standards; and

          iv. on-site groundwater use is restricted.
-If the office determines that a waterfront site that is proposed for industrial use is susceptible to significant coastal erosion from severe storm events, the soil component of the remedial program must achieve the contaminant-specific soil cleanup objectives set forth in 6 NYCRR section 375-6.4(b)(3).
+If the office determines that a waterfront site that is proposed for industrial use is susceptible to significant coastal erosion from severe storm events, the soil component of the remedial program must achieve the contaminant-specific soil cleanup objectives set forth in 6 NYCRR § 375-6.4(b)(3).

       D. The remedial program shall not use long-term institutional or engineering controls to achieve the restricted soil cleanup objectives.
 The use of short-term institutional or engineering controls is permitted, provided that: